INT2ECALL/awesome-cloud-security/readme.md

 - [kubernetes-demo](https://github.com/INT2ECALL/kubernetes-demo) - kubernetes-demo
 - [chart-testing](https://github.com/helm/chart-testing) - ct is the the tool for testing Helm charts.
 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.

+### 基线检测
+- [docker-bench](https://github.com/aquasecurity/docker-bench) - Docker-bench is a Go application that checks whether Docker is deployed securely by running the checks documented in the CIS Docker Benchmark.

 ### 供应链安全
 - [cosign](https://github.com/sigstore/cosign) - Container Signing, Verification and Storage in an OCI registry.
 - [DependencyCheck](https://github.com/jeremylong/DependencyCheck) - Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a project's dependencies.
 It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
 If found, it will generate a report linking to the associated CVE entries.